manda-lang/manda-old/docs/MACHINE.md

 followed by a 64-bit unsigned value representing the length of the section.

+Sections may be readable, writable, or executable, or a combination thereof.

+The machine **must**:
+* Prevent reading or writing of executable code
+* Prevent execution of readable or writable code

 ### Data Section
 A data section is both readable and writable by the program, and effectively has no purpose to the system.
 Such a section can hold either initialized or